Enquire About This Tour Code PDL Peaks to Desert

 Built on a series of hills and considered one of the world's most beautiful cities, La Paz was established in the basin of a canyon with the snow -capped Mount Illimani in the background.
 Our hotel is very centrally located and is just around the corner from the city's colourful indigenous street markets including the fascinating and suitably named "witches market'' where bowler hat wearing women in their flared skirts sell such items as dead cats and llamas foetuses said to ward off evil spirits.
 The main square, Plaza Murillo, is also within walking distance.
 The square still retains its colonial buildings including the Presidential Palace.
 La Paz is possibly the best place to experience a traditional peña show of Andean music and dance where local bands play time -honoured instruments such as zampoñas (pipes) and charangos (ukulele).

 Moving on we reach the desolate town of Uyuní in the south of Bolivia.
-From here we visit what is claimed to be the largest salt flat in the world, the brilliant white vast Salar de Uyuní.
-Travelling by 4WD vehicles we will spend the day exploring the salt lake and surrounds.
+After a night in the town, we visit what is claimed to be the largest salt flat in the world, the brilliant white vast Salar de Uyuní.
+Travelling by 4WD vehicles we will spend two days exploring the salt lake and surrounds.
 First on the agenda is a visit to the Train Cemetery, where you can see the remains of 19th and early 20th century steam locomotives - a good place for artistic photographs.
 We will then come to Colchani, the main plant for the iodisation of salt and the best place to observe the methods of salt extraction from the salar.
 Here ovens are used to dry the salt, which is then formed into cakes.
-The highlight of the day is Fish Island.
+The highlight of the day is Fish Island (seasonal).
 Located in the centre of the salar, 100 kilometres from Uyuní, this hilly outpost is covered in giant cacti amid a flat, white sea of hexagonal salt tiles.
 The island is so named because it has the shape of a fish.
 Visiting Fish Island is quite otherworldly and the fantastic contrast of the brilliant blue sky (weather permitting of course) and the pure white of the salt flats will take your breath away.
-In the afternoon we shall continue to San Juan where we spend the night.
+We spent the first night in a hotel made of salt.

 Following breakfast we head for the Red Lagoon (Laguna Colorada).
 We pass through the Siloli Desert where we encounter spectacular landscapes with multicoloured volcanic rock formations and stop at other lagoons en route.
 Covering an area of 60 square kilometres, the lagoon has a rich red colouration derived from algae and plankton which thrive in its minerals.
 The shoreline is fringed with brilliant white deposits of sodium, magnesium, borax and gypsum and the lagoon is inhabited by numerous flamingos, three unique species of which breed there.